alvinylt/essays/README.md

 classical logic and the issues rising from the definition of implication.

-An introduction of two addidional values are proposed to resolve the problem.
+An introduction of two additional values are proposed to resolve the problem.

 The [corresponding LaTeX file](Logic/main.tex) is also included.